 Example 5: Bundling Example 3 and 4 in one LSP page.

 Line 7 takes the LSP page connection object and passes it into the smq:connect() function.
-A SMQ connection request is either a standard HTTP or HTTPS request, which is upgraded to a persistent SMQ connection by the "connect" function.
-This connection is then, maintained until the SMQ client decides to disconnect.
+An SMQ connection request is either a standard HTTP or HTTPS request, which is upgraded to a persistent SMQ connection by the "connect" function.
+This connection is then maintained until the SMQ client decides to disconnect.

-Creating and storing a broker within an LSP page may be suitable for very basic operations or limited use of the broker as shown within the above example; however, it is not recommended (if) you are designing any extensive server side logic that will have interaction with the broker.
-In contrast, separation of the logic from the LSP page should be maintained by creating the broker within a separate module (or) within an application environment such as the .preload script.
+Creating and storing a broker within an LSP page may be suitable for very basic operations or limited broker use, as shown in this example.
+However, it is not recommended if you are designing extensive server-side logic that interacts with the broker.
+In that case, separate the logic from the LSP page by creating the broker in a separate module or within an application environment such as the .preload script.

-The following includes hands-on examples design to be run on our online tutorial server https://tutorial.realtimelogic.com/, which has some limitations such as being restarted every hour.
+The following section includes hands-on examples designed to run on the online tutorial server https://tutorial.realtimelogic.com/, which has some limitations such as being restarted every hour.
 Persistent SMQ connections will therefore break when the online server restarts or is otherwise disrupted.
 All examples that include a run button can be executed.

-A web page designed to interact using the SMQ JavaScript client must include JavaScript code for creating an SMQ client and for dynamically updating the HTML elements.
-You can work with the browser's DOM by using any modern toolkit such as React and Vue.js.
-We use JQuery in the following examples and example 6 serves as the scaffolding for the subsequent SMQ client examples.
+A web page designed to interact using the SMQ JavaScript client must include JavaScript code for creating an SMQ client and dynamically updating the HTML elements.
+You can work with the browser's DOM by using any modern toolkit such as React or Vue.js.
+We use jQuery in the following examples, and example 6 serves as the scaffolding for the subsequent SMQ client examples.

 <script src='/rtl/jquery.js'></script>